New Hampshire Blueberry Picking

 NH Blueberry Farms – You Pick – Berry Picking Tips

-The domestication of the blueberry was accomplished by a Dr. Coville, who was a USDA researcher experimenting on wild blueberries in an attempt to cultivate them.
+The domestication of the blueberry was accomplished by Dr. Coville, who was a USDA researcher experimenting on wild blueberries in an attempt to cultivate them.
 The first blueberry plants that he chose to experiment on were from Greenfield, New Hampshire.

 Blueberry production in the Granite State has been growing steadily over the last two decades.
 Some of this production is being achieved by tree, fruit, and vegetable growers wanting to diversify.
 However, there are some small farms that grow only highbush blueberries.
-The majority of New Hampshire’s blueberry farms are located in the state’s southern three counties, where the population is more dense.
+The majority of New Hampshire’s blueberry farms are located in the state’s southern three counties, where the population is denser.
 However, blueberry farms can be found in all counties of New Hampshire.

 While blueberries are grown everywhere in the state, different varietals are grown in different areas.
 Which ones are grown where depends entirely upon the weather.
-The soil is also an important factor in a blueberry bush’s health, because blueberries need highly acidic soil to survive.
+The soil is also an important factor in a blueberry bush’s health because blueberries need highly acidic soil to survive.
 Some varieties require more acidic conditions than others, and the blueberry farmer makes the final decision on what type to grow in his region.

-Blueberry harvesting season starts in early or mid-July, and runs through mid-September each year.
-Exactly when the berries will be ripe depends upon several factors, including weather conditions, rainfall and seasonal temperature averages.
+Blueberry harvesting season starts in early or mid-July and runs through mid-September each year.
+Exactly when the berries will be ripe depends upon several factors, including weather conditions, rainfall, and seasonal temperature averages.
 Before heading out to your nearest blueberry farm, be sure to call the farm and verify that the blueberries are indeed ripe and ready to pick.

-NH Lodging Picks | Weddings
+NH Lodging Guide | Weddings

 Products | NH Town Guides